ysmood/nokit/doc/readme.tpl.md

 ### Write your own drives

-Nokit has already provided some handy examples drives, you can check them in the Drives section.
+Nokit has already provided some handy example drives, you can check them in the Drives section.
+It's fairly easy to write your own.

 ```coffee
 kit = require 'nokit'